hard-nett/docs/developing/guides/structure/transaction.md

 The `tx` field contains the original transaction that was sent to the blockchain that triggered the rest of the messages.

-This `tx` could be something simple - transfer 10osmo from account A to account B - or something more complex, like swapping tokens via a liquidity pool or bonding.
+This `tx` could be something simple - transfer 10terp from account A to account B - or something more complex, like swapping tokens via a liquidity pool or bonding.

-When you use the [Osmosis Web App](https://app.osmosis.zone/) or `osmosisd` to send a transaction, it composes and sends the single message in the `tx` field.
+When you use the [Terp Network Web App](https://app.terp.network/) or `terpd` to send a transaction, it composes and sends the single message in the `tx` field.

 ```json